apache/cordova-coho/docs/plugins-release-process.md

 TODO: Should not mention testing other than checking medic

+# Interactive Plugins Release

+Though we are still working out some kinks, it is recommend to try the new coho interactive plugins release command which will handle many of the manual steps listed below.

+`coho prepare-plugins-release`

+This will do the following:

+* Create JIRA issue
+* Update repos
+* Let you select which repos to release
+* Let you modify release notes and finalize version to release
+* Branch, tag and push up to master
+* Increment version on master with `-dev`
+* Create svn dist archives for you to share with the cordova list for voting purposes.

+# Manual

+Try to the interactive plugins release process.
+If you struggle with, use the manual process which is documented below.

 ## Get Buy-in

  1. Email the dev mailing-list and see if anyone has reason to postpone the release.